kikeelectronico/clockinginbot/README.md

 ## Setup

 Create as many cronjobs as needed in order to run the script every time you need it.
 For example, you can run it at 09:00 on every day-of-week from Monday through Friday using a cronjob like ```0 9 * * 1-5```.

+## It is a bot?

+Is it really a bot?
+I am not sure.